Air Canada pilots decry 'embarrassing' pay gap with U.S. after Delta deal

 A contract between Delta and its pilots that came into effect on Thursday delivers a 34% pay increase over four years, driving pressure on other U.S. carriers to reach similar deals.

 It is also galvanizing pilots at Canada's largest carrier.
-Delta's latest hourly pay rates are up to 45% higher than current Air Canada hourly pay rates, the Air Canada Pilots Association (ACPA) said in an email.
+Delta's latest hourly pay rates are up to 45% higher than current Air Canada hourly pay rates, the Air Canada Pilots Association (ACPA) said by email.

 Air Canada pilots have received a 2% wage increase per year, since 2014, said ACPA, which represents about 4,500 pilots.
 They could potentially begin salary talks as early as this year, or in 2024, the union said.